HJLebbink/sort-networks-mojo/README.md

 ## How does it work?

 A sorting network represents the smallest number of comparisons and swaps required to sort an array.
 For instance, the sorting network for 16 inputs has 61 compare/exchange elements (CEs) organized into 9 layers.
 Layers consist of parallel CE operations, allowing them to be executed in any order.
 However, the order of the layers remains fixed.
+The big advantage of sorting networks is that they can be implemented without any data-dependent control flow.
+Thus, a single sorting network is just a linear branch-free sequence of instructions.
+Just what we need.
+For some interesting details see [here](https://jix.one/proving-50-year-old-sorting-networks-optimal-part-1/).

 ![net16](https://github.com/HJLebbink/sort-networks-mojo/blob/main/img/sort-network-16.png "Sorting Network 16")